gmalawarayan/blockchain-developer-bootcamp-final-project/README.md

 Using SVGs will allow you to make all the drawings directly on-chain, and store them on chain too!
 For example, you could store an SVG as a string, and then edit it to change your drawings.

-## Other Notes

-1. I wasn't able to make `data:image/png` types work as an imageURI, but hypothetically it should.

 ## Test

 Tests are located in the [test](https://github.com/smartcontractkit/hardhat-starter-kit/tree/main/test) directory, and are split between unit tests and integration tests.
 Unit tests should only be run on local environments, and integration tests should only run on live environments.